-The purpose of this hazard risk assessment report is to identify and analyze the hazard vulnerability of the Mary E. Pigott Primary School and to make recommendations to inform decision-making.
+The purpose of this hazard risk assessment report is to identify and analyze the hazard vulnerability of the Adele School for Special Children and to make recommendations to inform decision-making.

 1.2 METHODOLOGY

 The vulnerability assessment tool (VAT) draws on the methodology developed by the National Oceanic and Atmospheric Association (NOAA).
 Some adaptations were made to take into account the local situation as well as data quality and availability.